-Him will he instruct in the way that he should choose. - His soul shall abide in well-being, and his offspring shall inherit the land. - 14 The friendship of the LORD is for those who fear him, and he makes known to them his covenant. - 15 My eyes are ever toward the LORD, for he will pluck my feet out of the net. - Turn to me and be gracious to me, for I am lonely and afflicted. - 17 The troubles of my heart are enlarged; bring me out of my distresses. - 18 Consider my affliction and my trouble, and forgive all my sins. - 19 Consider how many are my foes, and with what violent hatred they hate me. - Oh, guard my soul, and deliver me!

-Let me not be put to shame, for I take refuge in you. - 21 May integrity and uprightness preserve me, for I wait for you. - 22 Redeem Israel, O God, out of all his troubles.
+He will instruct him in the way he should choose. - His soul will abide in prosperity,And his descendants will inherit the land. - The secret of the LORD is for those who fear Him, And He will make them know His covenant. - 15 My eyes are continually toward the LORD, For He will pluck my feet out of the net. - Turn to me and be gracious to me, For I am lonely and afflicted. - 17 The troubles of my heart are enlarged; Bring me out of my distresses. - 18 Look upon my affliction and my trouble, And forgive all my sins. - 19 Look upon my enemies, for they are many, And they hate me with violent hatred. - Guard my soul and deliver me;Do not let me be ashamed, for I take refuge in You. - 21 Let integrity and uprightness preserve me, For I wait for You. - Redeem Israel, O God,Out of all his troubles.